uncefact/project-vckit/documentation/docs/get-started/demo-explorer-get-started/installation.md

 ## Common cases

 :::warning
-**IMPORTANCE**: Every time you make changes to the agent configuration, you need to remove your agent data on Explorer by go to the `manage` on the top right corner and click `Remove Agent` on your agent, it will automatically remove and load the new agent configuration.
+**IMPORTANCE**: Every time you make changes to the agent configuration, you need to remove your agent data on Explorer by hovering on the `Agent` profile in the top right corner, then selecting `manage` and clicking `Remove Agent` on your agent, it will automatically remove and load the new agent configuration.

 ![Synchronize Agent Configuration](/img/sync-agent-config.png)
 :::